Skip to Content

 Who answers your call?

 The 988 Lifeline is supported by highly experienced, credentialed individuals who are required to undergo extensive training before answering a call, text, or chat.
+Crisis counselors are here to help you navigate challenges or just lend an ear when you need it.

 Training is interactive and delivered in a variety of formats to promote skill learning.
 To ensure competency, crisis counselors undergo regular training and are often subject to skill checks.